-- 310 the size of the lake basin.
-By combining water level data and UAV-derived DSMs from consecutive years, we were able to study the temporal evolution (lake area, volume) and daily lake discharge and approximate the tunnel dimensions at daily lake discharge and approximate the tunnel dimensions at much less than 8 m.
-Four lakes that appeared a month earlier (May-June) showed drainage rates were-significantly higher compared to Krorumudu lake.
-Based on satellite images from 2013-2018, 160 short-lived glacial lakes were detected in the northern Teskey Range, many of which had a similar timing of - 315 appearance as Korumdu lake with average 27% forming in June, average 73% in July-September.
-This result shows the deposition-closure-collapse\type is likely the main type for the short-lived glacial lakes in the northern Teskey Range.
-Although short-lived glacial lakes in the northern Teskey Range rarely drain through flood via-moraine-dam failure, they are can be nevertheless can be a major flood hazard.
-Moreover, the warming climate may result in larger outlet ice-tunnels and lake basin sizes that could cause large flood events.
-Therefore, short-lived lakes should be monitored using satellite data and - 320 field observations to better understand their characteristics and behaviour.
+295 always relatively slow.
+We argue that predicting drainage rates requires knowing the dimensions of the outlet ice-tunnel and the size of the lake basin.
+By combining water level data and UAV-derived DSMs from consecutive years, we were able to study the temporal evolution (lake area, volume) and daily lake discharge and approximate the tunnel dimensions to much less than 8 m.
+Four lakes that appeared a month earlier (May-June) showed drainage rates significantly higher compared to Korumdu lake.
+Based on satellite images from 2013-2018, 160 short-lived glacial lakes were detected in the northern Teskey

+300 Range, many of which had a similar timing of appearance as Korumdu lake with average 27% forming in June, average 73% in July-September.
+This result shows the deposition-collapse type is likely the main type for the short-lived glacial lakes in the northern Teskey Range.

+Although short-lived glacial lakes in the northern Teskey Range rarely drain through moraine-dam failure, they can be nevertheless a major flood hazard.
+Moreover, the warming climate may result in larger outlet ice-tunnels and lake basin sizes

+305 that could cause large flood events.
+Therefore, short-lived lakes should be monitored using satellite data and field observations to better understand their characteristics and behaviour.
 Such monitoring may help mitigate glacier-related hazards in permafrost zones of high-mountain areas of Central Asia.